AlphaMC0/Universal-Protection-Agency-Data/README.md

 - Dr.SoLazs helped Dr.Krieger and Dr.Onyx develop the energy pistol and the energy shotgun in the year 2039, She later helped them develop the energy sniper and the energy assult rifle in the year 2043.
 Dr.SoLaz is infamous for her resourcefulness.

+**Technological Discoveries**
+>**Lazer Door**
+- Invention ID       : IID-005
+- Inventor           : Dr.S , Dr.SP
+- Date of Completion : 5/5/2040
+- Reason of Creation : Protection of Humanity
+- The Lazer Door is powered by a Mithril Reactor developed by Dr.S himself.
+Dr.SP perfected the design of the Lazer Door to remove any weaknesses.
+Dr.S sourced the materials for the Lazer Door from the planet Mars